Melkite: Background

-The very term (Melkites) designated all loyalists, regardless of their ethnicity (Greeks, Copts, Hellenized Jews, Arameans (Syriacs), Arabs,...), thus including not only Greek-speaking Chalcedonians, but also those among Aramaic-speaking and Arabic-speaking Christians and Judeo-Christians who were followers of Chalcedonian Christianity.
-All pro-Chalcedonian Christians throughout Byzantine Syria, Byzantine Phoenicia, Byzantine Palestine and Byzantine Egypt thus became commonly known as Melkites.
-Since Melkite communities were dominated by Greek episcopate, position of Aramaic-speaking and Arabic-speaking Melkites within the wider Melkite community was somewhat secondary to that of Greek Melkites.
-That led to the gradual decline of Syriac-Aramaic traditions.
-Classical Syriac was originally the liturgical language of the Syriac Melkites in Antioch and parts of Syria, while some other Aramaic-speaking Melkites, predominantly of Jewish descent, used the Syro-Palestinian dialect in Palestine and Transjordan instead.
-The Syriac Melkites changed their church's West Syriac Rite to that of Constantinople in the 9th-11th centuries, requiring new translations of all their Classical Syriac liturgical books.
+Melkites designated all loyalists, regardless of ethnicity (e.g. Greeks, Copts, Hellenized Jews, Arameans, Arabs, and others), thereby including not only Greek-speaking Chalcedonians, but also those among Aramaic-speaking, Arabic-speaking, and Judeo-Christians, who were followers of Chalcedonian Christianity.
+Pro-Chalcedonian Christians throughout Byzantine Syria, Phoenicia, Palestine and Egypt were thus commonly known as Melkites.
+Since the Melkite communities were dominated by the Greek episcopate, the position of Aramaic-speaking and Arabic-speaking Melkites within the wider Melkite community was somewhat secondary to that of the Greek Melkites.
+This led to the gradual decline of Syriac-Aramaic traditions.
+Classical Syriac was originally the liturgical language of the Syriac Melkites in Antioch, and parts of Syria, while some other Aramaic-speaking Melkites, including Jewish converts, used the Syro-Palestinian dialect in Palestine and Transjordan instead.
+The Syriac Melkites changed their church's West Syriac Rite to that of Constantinople in the 9th–11th centuries, requiring new translations of all their Classical Syriac liturgical books.

-The decline of Syriac-Aramaic traditions among Melkites was enhanced (since the 7th century) by gradual Arabization, that also affected Greek-speaking Melkite communities, since under the Islamic rule Arabic became the main language of public life and administration.
+The decline of Syriac-Aramaic traditions among Melkites was reinforced (since the 7th century) by gradual Arabization, which also affected Greek-speaking Melkite communities, since under Islamic rule Arabic became the main language of public life and administration.

 Orthodox Melkites

 11th-century Melchite Hirmologion written in Syriac Sertâ book script, from Saint Catherine's Monastery, Mount Sinai, now part of the Schøyen Collection.

 Internal divisions that emerged after the Council of Chalcedon (451) in the eastern patriarchates of Alexandria, Antioch, and Jerusalem, gradually led to the creation of distinctive pro-Chalcedonian (Melkite) and non-Chalcedonian branches, that by the beginning of the 6th century evolved into separate hierarchical structures.

 Chalcedonian (Melkite) patriarchates of Alexandria, Antioch, and Jerusalem remained in communion with the Ecumenical Patriarchate of Constantinople.
-On the other side, among miaphysite non-Chalcedonians, parallel patriarchates emerged in Alexandria (miaphysite Coptic Church) and Antioch (miaphysite Syriac Church).
+On the other side, among miaphysite non-Chalcedonians, parallel patriarchates emerged in Alexandria (miaphysite Coptic Church) and Antioch.

 In Byzantine Palestine, the pro-Chalcedonian (Melkite) party prevailed, as well as in some other regions, like the Nubian kingdom of Makuria (in modern Sudan), that was also Chalcedonian, in contrast to their non-Chalcedonian Ethiopian Tewahedo neighbours, from c.
 575 until c.
 710 and still had a large Melkite minority until the 15th century.